clab/stack-lstm-ner/README.md

 ## Transition-based NER system.

-This system is part of the paper accepted at NAACL-HLT 2016 Conference.
+This system is part of a paper accepted at NAACL-HLT 2016 Conference.
 See the paper here: http://arxiv.org/pdf/1603.01360v1.pdf

 #### Desired labeling